Our Background Story

 Hedman attended many other conferences—storytelling, art, and leadership related ones—throughout the years to build connections and relationships with organizations.
 By the 2014 Mountain West Arts Conference, Mary Ann Kirk asked Hedman when there will be a first community planning meeting for a Salt Lake County storytelling event.
 Kirk wanted another opportunity for the youth tellers with the Murray Storytelling Festival to share their stories.

 We had our inaugural Story Crossroads Festival on Friday-Saturday, April 15-16 at the Viridian Event Center in West Jordan, Utah.
 During our 5th Annual Festival, we adapted our live festival to completely virtual and was renamed Story Crossroads Spectacular.
 Our 6th Annual Festival was May 10-13, 2021 and nicknamed “The Hybrid” as we combined virtual and live elements with safety measures such as proper-distancing, masks, and being outdoors.
-We move forward to our 7th Annual Festival on May 9-12, 2022 as we continue the hybrid tradition.
+Since 2021, our annual Summit & Festival has been hybrid.
+Our upcoming 11th Summit & Festival is May 4-6, 2026.

 Meanwhile, we have become our own nonprofit and approved as a 501(c)(3) on December 4, 2018 that backdates effective to April 7, 2017.

-Story Crossroads is a yearly festival in preparation for the World Story Crossroads kick-off in 2030.
-Once launched, the World Story Crossroads would be held once every four years in an Olympic-style way at the Murray City Park and all its pavilions and amphitheaters.
-This six-day event will feature each of the six major continents through broadcasted “state of the art” addresses, story workshops, cross-disciplinary papers, cultural explorations, and performances.
-Some stories shared will merge other art forms such as dance, music, theatre, visual arts, and film.
-The “off” years will be the Salt Lake level of the Story Crossroads Festival.
+Story Crossroads is more than a yearly festival—it is a year-round initiative dedicated to arts education and performance opportunities that celebrate the power of storytelling across cultures and disciplines.
+The annual festival is part of a larger vision leading to the launch of the World Story Crossroads in 2030.
+Once established, this global event will occur every four years in Olympic-style fashion, hosted at Murray City Park utilizing all its pavilions and amphitheaters.
+The six-day celebration will spotlight each of the six major continents through broadcasted state-of-the-art addresses, story workshops, cross-disciplinary presentations, cultural explorations, and dynamic performances.
+Many of these stories will blend with other art forms, including dance, music, theatre, visual arts, and film.
+In the years between global gatherings, the Salt Lake-level Story Crossroads Festival will continue the momentum locally while still engaging a worldwide audience.